 - 1. Safely providing pastoral care in these times is becoming more vital to the health of our parishioners and our parishes.
 (V3) - 2.
 Therefore, pastoral visits may be conducted under the following conditions: - a.
-The visits will be scheduled, and screening questions will be asked and answered prior to the visit.

-- b.
-The visit will be conducted outdoors with all participants masked and a minimum of 6-foot distancing. - c.
+The visits will be scheduled, and screening questions will be asked and answered prior to the visit. - b.
+The visit will be conducted with all participants masked and a minimum of 6-10 apart.
+(V5) - c.
 The visits will meet the Safeguarding Online [TM] recommendations for visibility. - d.
+The visits will be a maximum of 30 minutes and conducted in the largest space possible.
+Recommend small rooms and offices be avoided at all costs.
+(V3/V5)

-The visits will be as short as possible.
-(V3) - 3.
-Distributing communion is not encouraged at this time.
+3. Distributing communion is not encouraged at this time.
 However, at the discretion of the clergy communion may be administered only if the parish has resumed celebration of the Eucharist in accordance with the Guidelines and it is distributed as soon after the service as possible.
 Proper procedures for distribution and sanitation as outlined in the Guidelines shall be followed.
 (V3)